ryanczm/Analytic-Musings/_posts/2025-07-19-cmdty-futures.md

 Also qualifiers build on duration (required), minimum execution qty (optional), display qty (optional).
 From there, you have good till cancel, good till date, fill and kill, fill or kill.

+Exchanges are massive servers with specific messaging protocols communicating with market participants.

 # Volume, OI, Calendar